 Wildlife: The large flowers and abundant nectar are very attractive to many species of butterflies, hummingbirds, bees and moths.
 Many other species will also use other plant parts for food, including the leaves, stems, roots, flower heads and seeds.
 Seeds are attractive to seed eating birds such as such as the American goldfinch.

 Ethno botanical: Field thistle, like other Cirsium species, has edible roots, inner stems, young leaves, young inner parts of flower buds and seeds.
-Native Americans used a paste of the roots for treating wounds, boils and piles and also used an infusion of the root for treating stomach ache.
+Native Americans used a paste of the roots for treating wounds, boils, and piles, and also used an infusion of the root for treating stomach ache.
 Native Americans also used the thistle down (or pappus) from the seeds to fletch the tail end of blow darts.

 Status